italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 	* set the value of checktime property as in the example.
 To obtain an RFC-2822 timestamp of the current time you can execute the command *date --rfc-2822*

-2. by YAIM at StoRM BackEnd service configuration time
+2. by YAIM at StoRM Backend service configuration time

 	* add a variable STORM\_{SA}\_USED\_ONLINE\_SIZE to your YAIM configuration file for each Storage Area you want to initialize where {SA} is the name of the Storage Area as in STORM\_STORAGEAREA\_LIST YAIM variable

 	* run YAIM on StoRM profiles installed on this host

-StoRM BackEnd will load used-space.ini file at bootstrap and initialize the used space of newly created Storge Areas to its values.
+StoRM Backend will load used-space.ini file at bootstrap and initialize the used space of newly created Storge Areas to its values.

-> **NOTE**: running YAIM on StoRM BackEnd profile will produce a new used-space.ini file and backup any existent version with the extension .bkp_.
+> **NOTE**: running YAIM on StoRM Backend profile will produce a new used-space.ini file and backup any existent version with the extension .bkp_.
 Take this into account if you want to produce the used-space.ini file by hand.

-### Back-End logging: logging.xml <a name="belog_advconf">&nbsp;</a>
+### Backend logging: logging.xml <a name="belog_advconf">&nbsp;</a>

-The BackEnd log files provide information on the execution process of all SRM requests.
-All the BackEnd log files are placed in the */var/log/storm* directory.
-BackEnd logging operations are based on the *logback* framework.
+The Backend log files provide information on the execution process of all SRM requests.
+All the Backend log files are placed in the */var/log/storm* directory.
+Backend logging operations are based on the *logback* framework.
 Logback provides a way to set the level of verbosity depending on the use case.
 The level supported are FATAL, ERROR, INFO, WARN, DEBUG.
 The **/etc/storm/backend-server/logging.xml** contains this information:

 	<logger name="it.grid.storm" additivity="false">
 		<level value="DEBUG" />
         <appender-ref ref="PROCESS" />
 	</logger>

 the *value* can be setted to the desired log level.
 Please be careful that logging operation can impact on system performance (even 30% slower with DEBUG in the worst case).
 The suggest logging level for production endpoint is INFO.
-In case the log level is modified, the BackEnd have to be restarted to read the new value.
+In case the log level is modified, the Backend have to be restarted to read the new value.

-The StoRM BackEnd log files are:
+The StoRM Backend log files are:

 - **storm-backend.log**
 This is the main log file of StoRM Backend.
 All the information about the SRM execution process, error or warning are logged here depending on the log level.
 At startup time, the BE logs here all the storm.properties value, this can be useful to check value effectively used by the system.
 After that, the BE logs the result of the namespace initialization, reporting errors or misconfiguration.
 At the INFO level, the BE logs for each SRM operation at least who have request the operation (DN and FQANs), on which files (SURLs) and the operation result.
 At DEBUG level, much more information are printed regarding the status of many StoRM internal component, depending on the SRM request type.
 DEBUG level has to be used carefully only for troubleshooting operation.
 If ERROR or FATAL level are used, the only event logged in the file are due to error condition.

 - **storm-backend.stdout**
-This file contains the standard out of the BackEnd process.
+This file contains the standard out of the Backend process.
 Usually it does not contains any useful information.

 - **storm-backend.stderr**
 This file contains the event logged as ERROR or FATAL conditions.
 This event logs are presents both in the *storm-backend.log* file and here.